I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 Don't even engage in a discussion.

-I could I couldn't help myself.
+I couldn't help myself.

-I said, I I gotta get under that.
+I said, I got to get in.

 I can't help this.

-I said, this is precisely she's a high school teacher.
+I said, this is precisely, she's a high school teacher.

-This is when they can take what are we preparing people for?
+This is when they can take it.

-When they get out of school, what are we preparing them for?
+What are we preparing them for?

 Well, you think life is going to be something that they can just coast through?

-There's gonna be a lot of competition.
+There's going to be a lot of compliments.

-I went through all of these arguments, and she got rather heated about it.
+I went through all of these arguments and she got rather heated about it.

 Hell, they haven't even gotten out of the bars before one.